Kierian-50/Portfolio/content/projects/Devoted.md

 showInProjects: True
 ---

-This project aims to resolve a NP problem.
+This project aims to resolve an NP problem.
 The problem is to put students in chalet according to the capacity of the chalet and affinities of students.